Denidula/freemarket_sample_63j/README.md

 ### Association
 - has_many :images
 - has_many :comments
-- belong_to :user
+- belongs_to :user
-- belong_to :category
+- belongs_to :category